XYZ-Software-TJC/syncd-demo/README.md

    ![Discord Authentication Helper](public/discord-helper.png)

+4. Syncd DEV Site and Login:
+   - The main DEV site URL is [https://syncd-www-dev.vercel.app/](https://syncd-www-dev.vercel.app/)
+   - Use the email we discussed for login to access the Syncd dashboard and features

 ## Setting Up Your Providers in the Dashboard

 Before using the Syncd SDK, you need to set up your providers in the Syncd dashboard.
 Follow these steps: